The Verdict: Do They “Work”?

 target 2–5 minute written bullet summaries or 3–10 minute video recaps that list main plot beats, character status changes, and any unresolved threads.

-For community perspective and scene-level detail, consult subreddit threads and episode-specific commentaries—verify facts against at least one editorial source.
+For audience perspectives and detailed scene analysis, check subreddit conversations and episode-specific analysis, validating details against at least one editorial origin.

 Choose recap type by time available: